-Before snow is in the forecast and temperatures drop well below freezing around the province, we want to share our tips on how to keep your pet safe in winter conditions.
+With temperatures dropping well below freezing around the province, we want to share our tips on how to keep your pet safe in winter conditions.

-- The SPCA strongly urges pet guardians to keep all animals indoors during cold weather, but if you must keep domestic or farm animals outside, ensure they have access to shelter that is off the ground, provides protection from wind, cold and dampness, and is properly insulated.
+The BC SPCA strongly urges guardians to keep all animals indoors during cold weather.
+If you must keep domestic or farm animals outside, ensure they have access to shelter that is off the ground, provides protection from wind, cold and dampness, and is properly insulated.

-- Regular checks to ensure drinking water has not frozen over are also a must.
+- Regular checks to ensure drinking water has not frozen over are a must.

 - Cats or wild animals may be using your vehicle for shelter from the cold.
-Learn more about Think and Thump.
+Think and thump before you drive off!

-- Use pet-safe propylene-based antifreeze instead of ethylene glycol antifreeze, which is toxic to pets and wildlife.
-A mere tablespoon of ethylene glycol antifreeze can kill a cat or small dog.
+- Use pet-safe, propylene glycol-based antifreeze instead of ethylene glycol-based antifreeze, which is toxic to wildlife and pets.
+A mere tablespoon of antifreeze made with ethylene glycol can kill a cat or small dog.
 Learn more.

-- When winterizing your camping gear, ensure your pets (or wild animals) are not hiding inside, as some equipment can exert intense pressure when being expanded or dismantled;
+- When winterizing your camping gear, ensure wild animals or pets are not hiding inside, as some equipment can exert intense pressure when being expanded or dismantled.